h2v23/sagoboot/README.md

          ]
     ]

-The file contains an array, each one element is configuration:
+The file contains an array, each element has configuration:

 `abstract`: Define your class

 `make`: Set `true` if your want system constructs them automatically, or otherwise.

-`singleton`: Set instances as Singleton which access as the same
+`singleton`: Set instances as Singleton that allow accessing as the same

 `aliases`: You can hide your real logic when using `aliases` pattern, check class [`\SagoBoot\Sample\Car\CarInterface`](https://github.com/haihv433/sagoboot/blob/master/sample/Car/CarInterface.php)